trynthink/scout/docs/quick_start_guide.rst

 **Windows** ::

-   py -3 scout/ecm_prep.py --alt_regions
+   py -3 scout/ecm_prep.py

 **Mac** ::

-   python3 scout/ecm_prep.py --alt_regions
+   python3 scout/ecm_prep.py

-When prompted, select option 1 to use :ref:`EIA Electricity Market Module (EMM) <emm-reg>` regions.

 ..
 Note::
    The standard set of ECM definitions included in |html-filepath| ./ecm_definitions |html-fp-end| requires the EMM region setting to execute.
 Only new or edited ECM definitions are updated in this step.